Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="show-dialog"></a>
 ### showDialog

 With this function you can display a dialog window on the screen.
-Simply pass your message as the first parameter, and optionally a title for the dialog as the second parameter.
+Simply pass your message as the first argument, and optionally a title for the dialog as the second argument.
 The dialog will be displayed until its *"OK"* button is pressed.

 ```js
 showDialog('My Message', 'My Title');